SAP-samples/sap-btp-ai-best-practices/best-practices/generative-ai/document-grounding/python/README.md

 jupyter notebook
 ```

-Open the notebook in your browser to explore the steps based on your source repository and prefered implementation approach.
+Open the notebook in your browser to explore the steps based on your source repository and preferred implementation approach.

 ## Usage Examples
 * Connect to S3
-    * Document_AI_S3_SDK.ipynb: SAP Cloud AI SDK to implement grounding service
+    * Document_Grounding_S3_SDK.ipynb: SAP Cloud AI SDK to implement grounding service
-    * Document_AI_S3_API.ipynb: Data Management APIs to implement grounding service
+    * Document_Grounding_S3_API.ipynb: Data Management APIs to implement grounding service
 * Connect to SharePoint
 * Connect to SAP WorkZone
 * Connect to SAP Document Management System
-* Connect to SFTP file server
+* Connect to the SFTP file server
 * Direct Vector collection
-    * Document_AI_Vector_API.ipynb: Create chunks and metadata and push them to grounding service using Vector API
+    * Document_Grounding_Vector_API.ipynb: Create chunks and metadata and push them to the grounding service using the Vector API

 ## Sample data sources: